-This article sheds some light on the purpose, scope and best practices of store execution.
+This article sheds some light on the purpose, scope and best practices of retail execution.
 The intended audience is merchandisers, retail operations professionals, area sales professionals, consumer packaged goods manufacturers as well as wholesalers.

 Merchandising execution consists primarily of shelf execution.
 That is, planograms and pricing as well as execution of seasonal programs and promotions.
 This includes store signage, special displays and ads, seasonal pricing and labels and sales associates’ awareness and compliance with in-store programs.

-ROI: The total cost of sub-optimal merchandising to the U.S industry is approximately 1% of gross product sales.
+The total cost of sub-optimal merchandising to the U.S industry is approximately 1% of gross product sales.

 Loss prevention is focused on asset protection, cash handling, physical security (cameras, safes, lockers, etc…) and accurate financial reporting.

-ROI: On average, retailers lose 1.5% of gross sales to “shrink” annually.
+On average, retailers lose 1.5% of gross sales to “shrink” annually.
 Consequently, a loss prevention audit program protects your bottom line.

 Over and above their shared (or full) responsibilities for merchandising execution and loss prevention, they also inspect and advise on general appearance, presentation, cleanliness, customer service, back of the store, store safety, hiring, financials, training and more.

-ROI: Ensure that standards are understood and implemented, that products are prepared and displayed correctly and that the general presentation, cleanliness, orderliness, and safety of the store is conducive to a positive customer experience.
+Ensure that standards are understood and implemented, that products are prepared and displayed correctly and that the general presentation, cleanliness, orderliness, and safety of the store is conducive to a positive customer experience.

 Facets of store execution